PAY RANGE: N16

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

-· the methods, materials, tools, and practices used in the custodial care of buildings and related facilities.
+· the methods, materials, tools, and practices used in the custodial care of buildings, related facilities and adjacent grounds

 · the classification and structure of trees and their root systems.